·

 Are you expected to tip in Phuket?

-While laying on Patong beach, drinking my Leo Beer with a bunch of friends, one of the Americans in our group asked ‘should you tip in Thailand?’ which started a long debate about tipping in different countries.
+While relaxing on Patong beach with a Leo Beer, one of the Americans in our group asked “should you tip in Thailand?” – which sparked a long debate about tipping customs in different countries.

-The places in Phuket that are likely to expect a tip, are restaurants, cafes, bars, porters, luggage handlers, spas and hotels.
+The places most likely to expect a tip are restaurants, cafes, bars, hotels (porters, housekeeping), and spas.

 Heavy traffic on central street with advertisements everywhere in Patong, Phuket island, Thailand